google/WebFundamentals/src/content/en/fundamentals/payments/how-it-works/how-payment-ecosyste-works.md

 transaction.
 They present a payment request UI to the customer using **the Payment Request API**.
 The UI lists various methods of payment specified by **the Payment Method Identifiers**.
-The payment methods can include credit card numbers saved to the browser or third party payment apps like Google Pay, Samsung Pay, etc. The Merchant can optionally request the customer's shipping address and contact information.
+The payment methods can include credit card numbers saved to the browser, or third party payment apps like Google Pay, Samsung Pay, etc. The Merchant can optionally request the customer's shipping address and contact information.
 1. If the customer chooses a payment method like Google Pay, Chrome launches